johnno1962/SwiftTrace/README.md

       Unwrap.LearnViewController.startStudying(title: Swift.String) -> () 36.6ms
     -[LearnDataSource tableView:didSelectRowAtIndexPath:] -> v32@0:8@16@24 36.7ms

-The line beginning "-[RxSwift" is where the old Objective-C dynamic dispatch is being used.

 To trace a system framework such as UIKit you can trace classes using a pattern:

     SwiftTrace.traceClassesMatching( pattern:"^UI" )

-Individual classes can be traced using the underlying:
+Individual classes can be traced using the underlying api:

     SwiftTrace.trace( aClass: MyClass.self )